jgithub/catamaran/README.md

 require 'catamaran'

 class FirstRubyDemo
-  LOGGER = Catamaran.logger( "FirstRubyDemo" )
+  LOGGER = Catamaran.logger( "com.mytld.FirstRubyDemo" )
   # or equivalently:
-  # LOGGER = Catamaran.logger.FirstRubyDemo
+  # LOGGER = Catamaran.logger.com.mytld.FirstRubyDemo

   def run
+    # Disabled by default
-    LOGGER.notice( "Note that NOTICE messages are captured by default" ) if LOGGER.notice?
+    LOGGER.trace( "TRACE logs are NOT captured by default" ) if LOGGER.trace?
-    LOGGER.info( "Note that INFO messages are NOT captured by default" ) if LOGGER.info?
+    LOGGER.debug( "DEBUG logs are NOT captured by default" ) if LOGGER.debug?
-    LOGGER.debug( "Note that DEBUG messages are NOT captured by default" ) if LOGGER.debug? end end
+    LOGGER.info( "INFO logs are NOT captured by default" ) if LOGGER.info?

+    # Enabled by default
+    LOGGER.notice( "NOTICE logs are captured by default" ) LOGGER.warn( "WARN logs are captured by default" ) LOGGER.error( "ERROR logs are captured by default" ) LOGGER.severe( "SEVERE logs are captured by default" ) end end